kamrik/IntroText/summaries/Week01-History.md

 ## Course Overview
 - **Instructor**: Mark, experienced in software industry and teaching.
-- **Course Purpose**: Address gaps in mastery of basic software development tools that often slow students down throut the program.
+- **Course Purpose**: Address gaps in mastery of basic software development tools that often slow students down throughout the program.
 - **Structure**:
   - Two parts:
     1. Text and Tools